okasato/timhortons-search-app/README.md

  App for finding Tim Hortons based on street names or where we are now (our current location) in Vancouver and Vicoria.

- * Use a street name, you can get a list of shops with markers in Google map.
+ * Put a street name, you can get a list of shops with markers in Google map.

- * Use your current location, you can get a list of shops with markers in Google map within a 1 km radius of your current location.
+ * Put your current location, you can get a list of shops with markers in Google map within a 1 km radius of your current location.

+ * Put "Vancouver" or "Vaictoria" if you want to know all the shops in the area.

  ![Screen shot](readme.png)